-Gambling stimulates the brain’s reward system and releases dopamine in a very similar manner to drugs or alcohol.
+Gambling stimulates the brain’s reward system and releases dopamine in a very similar manner to drugs and/or alcohol.
 It is a progressive addiction, meaning the user will develop a tolerance and continually need more and more to get a ‘fix’ which means needing to take bigger risks and receive greater wins.

 Gambling addiction can lead to symptoms of withdrawal when separated from the thrill, much like an individual with a substance abuse dependency struggles when separated from their drug of choice.

 Excessive gambling activates the brain’s reward system in a similar manner to drugs by releasing more and more dopamine.
-Dopamine alone is not enough to create an addiction, it is just enough to allure people to the activity.
+Dopamine alone is not enough to create an addiction, it is just enough to fascinate people to the activity.
 Genetic predispositions for reward-seeking behaviours and impulsivity, environmental, psychological and biological factors all play a role in making an individual increasingly dependent upon those dopamine hits.

 We use a unique, holistic approach that treats the entire person, body, mind and soul.
-We begin by identifying the underlying cause of gambling addiction, which is often an interplay between psychological, physical, social, spiritual and biochemical issues.
+We begin by recognising the underlying cause of gambling addiction, which is often an interplay between psychological, physical, social, spiritual and biochemical issues.
 We will then create an individualised treatment plan designed to address these specific imbalances.
 Although not mandatory, primary family members are encouraged to attend couples or family therapy sessions during the course of treatment.
 We can also provide an extensive aftercare and relapse-prevention programme at an additional cost.